WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 The message displayed should be what you typed in the input.

-When saving a post, you can confirm it is stored properly in the database, by reloading after a save and confirm the input control is initialized with the last value you typed.
+When saving a post, you can confirm it is stored properly in the database by reloading after a save and confirming the input control is initialized with the last value you typed.

 ## Additional resources

 Documentation for working with the [@wordpress/data package](/packages/data/README.md).

-Functions used in this guie:
+Functions used in this guide:

 -   [useSelect](/packages/data/README.md#useselect).
 -   [getEditedPostAttribute](/docs/reference-guides/data/data-core-editor.md#geteditedpostattribute)